therightstuff/aws-cdk-js-dev-guide/README.md

 ### Deployment

 By default, CDK deploys stacks that are [environment-agnostic](https://docs.aws.amazon.com/cdk/latest/guide/environments.html).
-To enable environment-agnostic deployments, run `cdk bootstrap` before `cdk deploy`.
+To enable environment-agnostic deployments, run `cdk bootstrap` before `cdk deploy`, but configuring specific regions is probably the safer practice.

 To deploy to specific regions, update the `bin/regions.json` file with the desired region and account numbers.